tacticdata/zh/b4387/manual01.md

 #### Digital Overview

+Digital is a term related to inetrnet in business practices, big company has different approaches with small company.

+Digital Look like they are next generation comparing with traditional methods in business, for example, you are hardly to see a man with sword fight a man with rifle.
+That is due to generation gap what happened in digital in business field.
+It means digital in business is unavoidable.

+The low cost digital solution is either in demands and trends, the technology aspect of this trend emerged including cloud and docker, the more fierce competition push the trend.[Read more](/man/digital/)

 #### Preparation

 Before you editing your contents, you have to meke some preparation.
 Here are my configatations.